 It should be noted one important side aspect of the ordinary in the essence of the decision to resume the production of combat-training "rooks".
 The fact is that Su-25UB is approximately 85 percent unified in design with the Su-25T attack aircraft (they are also “humped”), which were designed at the beginning of 80-s on the basis of training sparks, subsequently “pushing” them away in the priorities of the state defense order .

-A series of Su-25T battlefield airplanes was a further development of the Su-25 concept, reoriented from the “general purpose” assaults to the narrow functions of combat with enemy armored equipment.
-The first flight of the tank destroyer made in the 1984 year, and began to be mass produced only in the 1990-m at the Tbilisi aircraft factory, and therefore before the collapse of the USSR, they managed to build all 12 machines, and the Russian Air Force did not get the same results from the velvet divorce of the Soviet republics data, no more than a dozen.
+A series of aircraft of the Su-25T battlefield became a further development of the Su-25 concept, reoriented from general-purpose attack aircraft to the narrow functions of fighting against enemy armored vehicles.
+The first flight of a new fighter tanks made in 1984, and began to be mass-produced only in 1990 at the Tbilisi aircraft plant, and therefore, before the collapse of the USSR, they managed to build only 12 cars there, and according to various sources, the Russian Air Force, according to various sources, did not get more than a dozen .
 These aircraft were successfully used in Chechnya.
-It was also reported that about a dozen more Su-25Ts were collected in Tbilisi in the period from 1992 to 1996 a year.
-However, no trace of these attack aircraft in the Georgian Air Force could be found, which, apparently, brings us back to the topic of the illegal export of Soviet weapons to the Third World.
+It was also reported that about a dozen Su-25Ts were assembled in Tbilisi between 1992 and 1996.
+However, no traces of these attack aircraft in the Georgian Air Force could be found, which, apparently, brings us back to the topic of illegal export of Soviet weapons to the Third World.

 In 1995, the first flight was made at the Ulan-Ude aircraft plant, the second modification of this family - Su-25TM, which was started to be designed in 1984-m.
 Despite the official labeling, this machine had only a layout relationship to its anti-tank predecessor of the modification "T".
 The cardinal changes affected the avionics: in addition to upgrading the Shkval-M optic-electronic sighting system, the aircraft received a pendant design of the Spear-25 radar as well as the GPS / GLONASS satellite navigation receiver.
 All this greatly expanded the shock capabilities of the attack aircraft.